pelnarp/ApiDemo.SOAP.REST/README.md

 - ### ApiDemo.Services
 Business logic of the services.
 Implements the interfaces from ApiDemo.Contract.
 There is no hosting, only service classes.
 - ### ApiDemo.Wcf
 WCF hosting project of the contracts from ApiDemo.Contract.
 Acts as plain facade of the services from ApiDemo.Services.
 No business logic here.
-All the bindings are declared in the web.config for the same contract.
+Multiple bindings are declared in the web.config for the same contract.
 Currently REST, SOAP and named pipes.
 More can be added.
+Binding can be commented in or out in order to enable them or disable. netTcpBinding might colide with other ones.
 - ### ApiDemo.Client.NET48
 Typical WCF consumer client.
 No generated proxy classes from WSDL.
 All bindings are based on the configuration (URL, binding type), contract from the shared project ApiDemo.Contract.
 Client classes are implementations of the shared interface and ClientBase<shared interface>.
 This is the traditional and "proper" way to go when creating clients for WCFservices programmatically.
 - ### ApiDemo.Client.net8